ljjkerwin/async-catch-middleware/README.md

-# A middleware for wrapping the other middleware to catch the error of the async function
+# A middleware for wrapping the other middleware to catch the error of the async function in expressjs

 ```
-const catch = require('async-catch-middleware');
+const asyncCatch = require('async-catch-middleware');

-app.use(catch(async function () {
+app.use(asyncCatch(async function () {

   // do something